pascal-winter/website/index.md

 * *Richard K. Fullmer, M. J. (2018)*  [Individual Tontine Annuities](https://ssrn.com/abstract=3217551).
 * *Donnelly, C. (2015)* [Actuarial fairness and solidarity in pooled annuity funds](https://arxiv.org/abs/1311.5120).

-I took upon to further explore this kind of fund mechanism - especially on the allocation principles necessary to ensure "actuarial fairness" in a mechanism that allows:
+I took upon to further explore this type of funds - especially on the allocation principles necessary to ensure "actuarial fairness" in a mechanism that allows:
 * Non-homogeneous population (in terms of expected survival rate)
 * Open entry mechanism: how to accommodate new entrants at each time steps ?
 * Different Unit of accounts for each member